Last verified: today

 What the Science Says

-Chlorophyll is the green pigment found in plants that captures sunlight for photosynthesis.
-Most supplements actually use chlorophyllin, a semi-synthetic, water-soluble form derived from chlorophyll that is easier to absorb.
-Proponents suggest it may have antioxidant properties and could help with body odor or wound healing, but these claims are based on very limited or older research, and no strong clinical evidence from provided studies supports its popular uses.
+Chlorophyll is the green pigment found in plants that powers photosynthesis.
+Sold as liquid drops, it is usually a synthetic water-soluble form called chlorophyllin.
+Some preliminary research suggests it may have antioxidant properties and could help with body odor or wound healing, but no strong clinical trials were provided to confirm these effects in humans.

 What It Doesn't Do